 Below Is Event Information From The Most Recent Big Kid Event In 2019.

 The Big Kid In A Nutshell!

 The Big Kid – No Kidding!
 Is a very groovy and grunty 18km alpine adventure run starting in Horopito near Smash Palace (made famous in the movies Goodbye Pork Pie & namesake Smash Palace) and heading up to the start of the Mangaturuturu Track to the hut to join the main Goat course for the last 3km up the magnificent Cascades Waterfall, Mama’s Mile where if you’re not crying out for your mama you’re not going hard enough – up to the finish at Turoa Ski Area.
-This event was last staged during the tenth anniversary event in 2013 (as a 16km event) to accommodate the over demand for the Goat with only 600 places available.
-It’s an awesome way to still participate, build up for the Goat and join the party and anniversary celebrations and get some bling including a special edition finishers medal and your own pair of Big Kid performance running socks.
+This Big Kid event was first staged during the tenth anniversary event in 2013 (as a 16km event) to accommodate the over demand for the Goat.

 How do you compare the Big Kid with the Goat Tongariro?

 – The Big Kid is 2km shorter and a couple of notches off the toughness & technical scale of the Goat but is still a very challenging, yet achievable alpine adventure run.